MoseleyBioinformaticsLab/ScanCentricPeakCharacterization/README.md

 <img src="man/figures/README-show_predictions-1.png" width="100%" />

-See the example of `RawMS` below to see how we can change the model being used.
+See the example of `SCRaw` below to see how we can change the model being used.

 ## Basic Objects and Classes

-### RawMS
+### SCRaw

-`RawMS` is responsible for loading the raw data, holding per-scan metadata, extracting the scan-level m/z and intensity, converting them to frequency, and filtering any scans out.
-Although the user should not have to interact with it much, and **normally** it is controlled by `CharacterizeMS`, we cover it first here b/c it is useful to instantiate it at least once per experiment and verify the scan filtering conditions and the model for converting m/z to frequency.
+`SCRaw` is responsible for loading the raw data, holding per-scan metadata, extracting the scan-level m/z and intensity, converting them to frequency, and filtering any scans out.
+Although the user should not have to interact with it much, and **normally** it is controlled by `SCCharacterizePeaks`, we cover it first here b/c it is useful to instantiate it at least once per experiment and verify the scan filtering conditions and the model for converting m/z to frequency.

 The default frequency \~ mz model is defined as: